The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Comfort & Ventilation

-Most cycling shoes offer poor arch support (trust me, I tried multiple cycling shoes, and the included insoles were mostly non-usable).
+Most cycling shoes offer poor arch support (trust me, I tried multiple pairs, and the included insoles were mostly unusable).

 To improve riding comfort and arch support, use specific cycling insoles.